 Once you input any data for example a number, it will be stored typically as a number.
 More importantly, if the number of digits is greater than 15, your input number might change and be stored in scientific notation.
 But in some specific cases, we need to store numbers as texts excluding the scientific notation for searching the data part by part, matching two cells, better visualization, or any other reasons.
 But how can we do that?
 In this article, I am going to discuss the 7 methods to convert any number to text without scientific notation in Excel in a super-fast manner.

-7 Methods to Convert Number to Text without Scientific Notation in Excel
+How to Convert Number to Text without Scientific Notation in Excel: 7 Methods

 In the following dataset, the population of the top 10 most populated states, adopted from World Population Review, in number format is provided in the C5:C14 cell range.
 If you want to express it in scientific notation using the Format Cells option, it will look like in the D5:D14 cell range.
 The main task of today’s article is to convert the number to text without scientific notation.